Explore 360

 How much do we tip our local crew?

 Our local crew work extremely hard to ensure that your expedition runs well.
 Although tipping is not compulsory once someone sees how hard the crew works and realises the minimal amount of money they get paid relative to us, tipping will seem the least they can do to say thank you.
 As a general rule we suggest around $250 per client for the entire local crew to be shared amongst them.
-Tipping the 360 leader this is at your discretion.

 Money: am I correct in thinking we only need to take US Dollars with us?